sdanielzafar/csv-to-sstable/README.md

-# CSV to Cassandra SSTable
+# TSV to Cassandra SSTable

-Converts a CSV file into SSTables that can be bulkloaded into a Cassandra cluster
+Converts a tSV file into SSTables that can be bulkloaded into a Cassandra cluster

 ## Installation